-Figure 3 shows the growth rate of the leading bred vector of each set together with the growth rate of the forecast error shown in Fig. 1.
+- 305 Figure 3 shows the growth rate of the leading bred vector of each set together with the growth rate of the forecast error shown in Fig. 1.
 The close correspondence in the time evolution of the growth rate for the forecast error and the associated BV suggests that the BVs embed the same instabilities that are active in the same time interval in the forecast error.
-Only in the first stages of the trajectory with small initial error (R21) the fast small scale instabilities dominate, whereas toward the end of the forecast period, when the small scale errors have saturated, only the larger scales, with smaller growth rates, contribute to the error in both experiments; the values of the growth rates at this stage are all very close to each other.
+Only in the first stages of the trajectory with small initial error (R21) the fast instabilities dominate, whereas, toward the end of the forecast - 310 period, when they have saturated, only those associated to larger scales, with smaller growth rates, contribute to the error in both experiments; the values of the growth rates at this stage are all very close to each other.

 In Sect.
-5.2 we will examine in more detail whether the forecast error of the two trajectories can be described in terms of the two sets of BVs.
+6.2 we examine in more detail whether the forecast error of the two trajectories can be described in terms of the two sets of BVs.

-5.2 Forecast error component in orthonormalised Bred Vectors subspaces
+315 6.2 Forecast error component in orthonormalised Bred Vectors subspaces

 As described in Sect.
 4, we performed the orthogonal projection of the forecast error on the subsets of BVs that were constructed for each of the two control trajectories.
 The breeding parameters were varied and we explored a wide range of values.
-Results are shown for several values of the amplitude and the appropriate renormalization frequency.
+Results are shown for several values of the amplitude and the appropriate renormalisation frequency.

-Figures 4-6 show these results.
-In all these figures, the top panel refers to BVs 15 constructed with rescaling period 30 min for control trajectory 18H, while the bottom panel refers to BVs constructed with rescaling period 15 min for control trajectory R21.
-Notice that, here, percentages of the square error are shown, rather than RMS values.
-The square norm of the error orthogonal projection onto the 12-bred-vector subset is shown as a function of simulation time in Fig. 4, where different colors correspond to 20 different rescaling amplitudes, and as a function of rescaling amplitude in Fig. 5, where different symbols indicate different simulation times (RMS rescaling amplitude values on the x axis may be compared with the range of values spanned by the error evolution for the two trajectories in Fig. 1).

-For the large initial error trajectory 18H, as it is evident in the top panel of Fig. 5, the largest error component at each time (i.e. for each set of symbols) is almost always obtained for the "optimal" rescaling amplitude 0.36.
+- 320 Figures 4-6 show these results.
+In all these figures, the top panel refers to BVs constructed with rescaling period 30 min for control trajectory 18H, while the bottom panel refers to BVs constructed with rescaling period 15 min for control trajectory R21.
+Notice that, here, percentages of the square error are shown, rather than RMS values. - The square norm of the error orthogonal projection onto the 12-bred-vector subset is shown as 325 a function of simulation time in Fig. 4, where different colors correspond to different rescaling amplitudes, and as a function of rescaling amplitude in Fig. 5, where different symbols indicate different simulation times (RMS rescaling amplitude values on the x axis may be compared with the range of values spanned by the error evolution for the two trajectories in Fig. 1). - For the large initial error trajectory 18H, as it is evident in the top panel of Fig. 5, the largest error component at each time (i. e. for each set of symbols) is almost always obtained for the "optimal" rescaling amplitude 0.36.
 This value corresponds to the average of TUV error values of trajectory 18H at orthonormalisation times.

-On the contrary, as it can be seen in the bottom panels of both Figs. 4 and 5, for the small initial error trajectory R21 the maximum error component is obtained as time progresses for an increasing rescaling amplitude.
-As a consequence, no "optimal value" is found in this case.
-The maximum error component on bred vectors is found for smaller rescaling amplitudes at the beginning of the simulation, and for larger rescaling amplitudes at later times.
-In other words, bred vectors corresponding to larger and slower scales progressively become dominant for increasing time.
+On the contrary, as it can be seen in the bottom panels of both Figs. 4 and 5, for the small initial error trajectory R21 the maximum error component is obtained as time progresses for an increasing sponding to larger and slower scales progressively become dominant for increasing time.
 This result is consistent both with the results of Sect.
-5.1 and with the theory: small scale errors grow fast in the initial phases and, when they begin to saturate, they trigger growth at larger and slower scales, which become more important later on.
+5.1 and with the theory: small scale unstable structures grow fast in the initial phases and, when they begin to saturate, they trigger growth at larger and 340 slower scales, which become more important later on.